dynamsoft-docs/barcode-reader-docs/programming/features/read-barcodes-with-imbalanced-colour.md

    <p>Figure 3 – Sample barcode gray image using only red channel</p>
 </div>

 As we can see, the gray image converted using only red channel is much better than the default gray image.
-Now we will demonstrate how to configure the `colourConversionModes` to complete the conversion.
+Now we will demonstrate how to configure the `colourConversionModes` to adjust the colour channel weights used for converting a colour image to a grayscale image.

 <div class="sample-code-prefix template2"></div>
    >- JavaScript